 We have entered into severance agreements with Messrs.
 Miller, Ivy, Green, Gwyn, Rees, Reese and Hawk.
-Under the severance agreements, we are required to provide severance benefits to these executives if they are terminated by us without cause or the executives terminate with good reason.
-The severance agreements provide for enhanced severance benefits if the executives incur a termination under the circumstances described above within the two-year period following a change in control in CCIC.
-Upon such a termination that does not occur during the change in control period, an eligible executive is entitled to:
+Under the severance agreements, we are required to provide severance benefits to these executives if they are terminated by us without cause (as defined in the severance agreements) or the executives terminate with good reason (as defined in the severance agreements) (collectively, a "qualifying termination").
+The severance agreements provide for enhanced severance benefits if the executives incur a qualifying termination within the two-year period following a change in control (as defined in the severance agreements).
+Upon a qualifying termination that does not occur during the change in control period, an eligible executive is entitled to:

-- a lump sum payment equal to two times the sum of his base salary and annual bonus; - (2) continued coverage under specified welfare benefit programs for two years; and - (3) immediate vesting of any outstanding options and restricted stock awards.
+- (1) a lump sum payment equal to two times the sum of his base salary and annual bonus, - (2) continued coverage under specified welfare benefit programs for two years and - (3) immediate vesting of any outstanding options and restricted stock awards.

-Upon such a termination during the change in control period, an eligible executive is entitled to:
+Upon a qualifying termination during the change in control period, an eligible executive is entitled to:

-- receive a lump sum payment equal to three times the sum of his base salary and annual bonus; - (2) continued coverage under specified welfare benefit programs for three years; and - (3) immediate vesting of any outstanding options and restricted stock awards.
+- (1) receive a lump sum payment equal to three times the sum of his base salary and annual bonus, $\,$ - (2) continued coverage under specified welfare benefit programs for three years and $% \left(1\right) =\left(1\right) \left(1$ - (3) immediate vesting of any outstanding options and restricted stock awards.